AIDS Information Centre

-AIDS Information Centre-Uganda (AIC) is a Non-Governmental Organization in Uganda established in 1990 to provide Voluntary Counseling and Testing (VCT) for Human Immune Deficiency Virus (HIV).
-The Organization was founded as a result of growing demand from people who wanted to know their HIV status.
-At this time the HIV/AIDS in Uganda was high.
+AIDS Information Centre-Uganda (AIC) is a non-governmental organization in Uganda established in 1990 to provide Voluntary Counseling and Testing (VCT) for Human Immune Deficiency Virus (HIV).
+The organization was founded as a result of growing demand from people who wanted to know their HIV status.
+At the time of founding, the HIV/AIDS in Uganda was high.

 AIC currently offers HIV counselling and testing services through 8 branches of Kampala, Jinja, Mbale, Mbarara, Arua, Lira, Soroti and Kabale, selected hospitals, health centres, and antenatal clinics.
-AIC also conducts HCT outreaches to communities and institutions targeting the Most-at risk populations.
+AIC also conducts HCT outreaches to communities and institutions targeting the most at-risk populations.
 AIC supported the Uganda Ministry of Health to extend HCT services nearer to the communities by supporting HCT in 33 districts in Uganda with over 200 district health facilities benefiting.

-By December 2010 AIC had served over 2,959,193 clients.
+By December 2010, AIC had served over 2,959,193 clients.
 The number keeps growing and for the last 3 years over 300,000 clients annually are being served using the different approaches for HCT.

-To consolidate its HIV counselling and Testing services in the country, AIC has adopted a new vision as ‘Universal knowledge of HIV status in Uganda’ and its mission as ‘to provide HIV and AIDS information and quality HCT services’ and this will be through to 2015.
+To consolidate its HIV counselling and testing services in the country, AIC has adopted a new vision as ‘Universal knowledge of HIV status in Uganda’ and its mission as ‘to provide HIV and AIDS information and quality HCT services’ and this will be through to 2015.

 How AIC works

-AIC is now a membership organisation, with a functional Board of Trustees (BOT), 8 Branch Advisory Committees (BACs) and just over 3000 members all over Uganda.
-Headed by the Executive Director, AIC now employs 140 full-time staff that include Managers, coordinators, supervisors, medical and no medical counselors and medical officers and support staff.
+AIC is now a membership organisation, with a functional board of trustees (BOT), 8 branch advisory committees (BACs) and just over 3000 members all over Uganda.
+Headed by the executive director, AIC now employs 140 full-time staff that include managers, coordinators, supervisors, medical and non-medical counsellors and medical officers and support staff.

-AIC has a wide range of stakeholders with whom it works including government ministries, development partners and other agencies involved in HIV and AIDS work.
-Major stakeholders include Centre for Disease Control and Prevention (CDC), United States Agency for International Development (USAID), Department for International Development (DFID), European Union (EU), Ministry of Health (MoH), Uganda AIDS Commission (UAC), the AIDS Support Organization (TASO), District Local Governments among others.
+AIC has a wide range of stakeholders with whom it works, including government ministries, development partners and other agencies involved in HIV and AIDS work.
+Major stakeholders include Centers for Disease Control and Prevention (CDC), United States Agency for International Development (USAID), Department for International Development (DFID), European Union (EU), Ministry of Health (MoH), Uganda AIDS Commission (UAC), the AIDS Support Organization (TASO), District Local Governments among others.